nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter0_6_preface.md

 I sincerely recommend that you use as many translations as possible, to ensure the idea is clearly understood in your mind.
 Personally, I find translations like the Amplified Bible beneficial, not for their direct word-for-word accuracy of the text, but for helping me understand in plain English what the Scriptures are conveying.

 <!-- p61 -->
 We will set aside time to examine some key biblical terms (**word studies**) so that we can better understand what God is saying and how they apply in our lives.
-I recommend that you learn to use electronic Bible resources such as: E-Sword (<https://www.e-sword.net/>), or Blue Letter Bible ([<u>https://www.blueletterbible.org/</u>](https://www.blueletterbible.org/)).
+I recommend that you learn to use electronic Bible resources such as: E-Sword (<https: www.e-sword.net=""></https:>), or Blue Letter Bible ([<u>https://www.blueletterbible.org/</u>](https://www.blueletterbible.org/)).
 Such resources will also give you access to Strong’s Concordance.

 <!-- p62 -->
 Strong’s Concordance helps us understand what the Bible intended in its original languages, so that we can hear more clearly what God is saying.
 The Old Testament (sometimes abbreviated as OT in this book) was written in Hebrew.
 The New Testament (sometimes abbreviated as NT in this book) was written in Greek.
 The Strong’s number will be shown as: **Hxxx** (Hebrew) or **Gyyy** (Greek).